-On April 9, 2002, the EU approved a grant to us by the Italian Government of \notin 542.3 million (Decision N844/2001), representing approximately 26.25% of the total cost (estimated at \notin 2,066 million) (the "M6 Grant") for the building, facilitization and equipment of a new 300-mm manufacturing facility in Catania M6 capable of producing approximately 5,000 wafers per week in 2006 for NOR and other nonvolatile memory products (the "M6 Plant").
+On April 9, 2002, the EU approved a grant to us by the Italian Government of $\notin$ 542.3 million (Decision N844/2001), representing approximately 26.25% of the total cost (estimated at $\notin$ 2,066 million) (the "M6 Grant") for the building, facilitization and equipment of a new 300-mm manufacturing facility in Catania M6 capable of producing approximately 5,000 wafers per week in 2006 for NOR and other nonvolatile memory products (the "M6 Plant").
 The construction of the M6 Plant has not proceeded as planned.
 In 2006, the Italian Government informed the EU Commission about a proposed modification to the conditions for the M6 Grant, as authorized on April 9, 2002.
 In a decision on December 6, 2006 sent to the Italian Foreign Minister, the EU Commission, according to the proposal made by the Italian government, accepted to modify the conditions for the M6 Grant.

-In particular, the EU Commission accepted the proposal of the Italian government to provide for an extension of the authorized time period for the completion of the planned investment and to allocate, out of the \pounds 542.3 million grants originally authorized, \pounds 446 million for the completion of the M6 Plant if we made a further investment of \pounds 1,700 million between January 1, 2006 through the end of 2009.
-The \pounds 446 million M6 Grant is conditional upon the conclusion of a Contratto di Programma providing, inter alia, for (i) the creation of a minimum number of new jobs, (ii) the fixed assets remaining at least five years after the completion of the M6 Plant, (iii) at least 31.25% of the total of \pounds 1,700 million investment for the M6 Plant being either in the form of equity or loan, (iv) an annual report on work progress being submitted to the Italian authorities and the EU Commission, and (v) a general verification of the would have been entitled to the remaining \pounds 96 million grant (out of the total \pounds 542.3 million originally granted) in the form of a tax credit if we had made a total cumulated investment of \pounds 366 million as of such date.
-As of December 31, 2006, we have invested a cumulative amount of \pounds 298 million instead of \pounds 366 million and recorded a cumulative amount of tax credit of \pounds 78 million out of the \pounds 96 million to which we could have been entitled.
+In particular, the EU Commission accepted the proposal of the Italian government to provide for an extension of the authorized time period for the completion of the planned investment and to allocate, out of the €542.3 million grants originally authorized, €446 million for the completion of the M6 Plant if we made a further investment of €1,700 million between January 1, 2006 through the end of 2009.
+The €446 million M6 Grant is conditional upon the conclusion of a Contratto di Programma providing, inter alia, for (i) the creation of a minimum number of new jobs, (ii) the fixed assets remaining at least five years after the completion of the M6 Plant, (iii) at least 31.25% of the total of €1,700 million investment for the M6 Plant being either in the form of equity or loan, (iv) an annual report on work progress being submitted to the Italian authorities and the EU Commission, and (v) a general verification of the consistency of the project.
+For the period prior to December 31, 2006, the Commission, upon the proposal of the Italian government, considered that we would have been entitled to the remaining €96 million grant (out of the total €542.3 million originally granted) in the form of a tax credit if we had made a total cumulated investment of €366 million as of such date.
+As of December 31, 2006, we have invested a cumulative amount of €298 million instead of €366 million and recorded a cumulative amount of tax credit of €78 million out of the €96 million to which we could have been entitled.